risunCode/SIBARAKU-Laravel/proposal-laravel/TECHNICAL_SPEC.md

 ---

-**SIBARANG is production-ready and fully implemented!
+**SIBARAKU is production-ready and fully implemented!
 Clone, customize, and deploy for your organization today.** 🎉

 ---